1. DISEASE/DISORDER

 Physical examination

 Comprehensive physical examination should be performed.
 Vital signs should be obtained.
-Heart, lung and abdominal exam should be included.
+Heart, lung, and abdominal exam should be included.
 Lymphadenopathy should be assessed.
-Musculoskeletal, vascular, neurological and functional evaluation should be performed.
-Pain on palpation, visible deformity, restrictions or asymmetry in range of motion, focal weakness, abnormal gait or focal neurological finding warrant further investigation.
+Musculoskeletal, vascular, neurological, and functional evaluation should be performed.
+Pain on palpation, visible deformity, restrictions, or asymmetry in range of motion, focal weakness, abnormal gait, or focal neurological findings warrant further investigation.
 Leg length discrepancy and scoliosis should not be missed.
 Pain with weight bearing raises a concern for a pending pathological fracture and requires immediate work up.

 Prior functional status should be ascertained.
 Inquire about patient’s functional goals and environmental barriers.
 Impairments in mobility and self-care as well as need for assistive devices and bracing should be assessed.
 Home environment and availability of caregiver support should be taken into consideration.
 Emotional state and coping of the patient and the family should be assessed and appropriate referrals initiated.
 Depression and anxiety are common in this population.